-G. FUNDAMENTAL ATTRIBUTES
+F. FUNDAMENTAL ATTRIBUTES

-Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds dated June 27, 2024
+Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds

-- Type of Scheme: An open ended scheme investing in Equity, Debt and Commodities. - Investment objective: The investment objective of the scheme is to provide long term capital appreciation by investing across asset classes like Equity, Debt, Commodities, & units of REITs & InvITs
+- Type of Scheme: An open ended equity scheme following business cycles based investing theme - Investment objective: The investment objective of the scheme is to provide long term capital appreciation by investing predominantly in equity and equity related securities with a focus on riding business cycles through dynamic allocation between various sectors and stocks at different stages of business cycles in the economy.

 The Scheme does not guarantee/indicate any returns.
-There is no assurance that the investment objective of the Scheme will be achieved.
+There is no assurance that the objective of the Scheme will be achieved.

-Asset Allocation Pattern:

-Please refer to 'Part B- Where will the Scheme invest?' of this SID for details.

-Terms of Issue: Listing/Redemption of Units:

-As mentioned in "Other Scheme Specific Disclosures "of this SID

-Aggregate Fees and Expenses

-Please refer to Part III of this SID.

-Any Safety Net or Guarantee provided:

-This Scheme does not provide any guaranteed or assured return to its Investors.
+- Asset Allocation Pattern: Please refer to 'Part B- Where will the Scheme invest?' of this SID for details. - Terms of Issue: Listing/Redemption of Units: As mentioned in "Other Scheme Specific Disclosures "of this SID - Aggregate Fees and Expenses Please refer to Part III of this SID. - Any Safety Net or Guarantee provided: This Scheme does not provide any guaranteed or assured return to its Investors.

-In accordance with Regulation 18(15A) and Regulation 25(26) of the SEBI (MF) Regulations and Clause 1.14.1.4 of SEBI Master Circular for Mutual Funds dated June 27, 2024, the asset management company shall ensure that no change in the fundamental attributes of the scheme, fees and expenses payable or any other change which would modify the scheme and affect the interest of unit holders, shall be carried out unless-
+In accordance with Regulation 18(15A) and Regulation 25(26) of the SEBI (MF) Regulations and Clause 1.14.1.4 of SEBI Master Circular for Mutual Funds , the asset management company shall ensure that no change in the fundamental attributes of the scheme, fees and expenses payable or any other change which would modify the scheme and affect the interest of unit holders, shall be carried out unless-